TBooker/TBooker.github.io/oban.md

 I have been borrowing Tom's laptop for some of my own research.
 [Check it out here](https://tbooker.shinyapps.io/ObanzCheezeApp/)

-I have tried lloking at my research on Arya's iPhone, but that didn't work well.
+I have tried looking at my research on Arya's iPhone, but that didn't work well.

 ![](/img/other/OBANCOOLPUP.JPG "Humankind's greatest achievement")